 The preparation of financial statements in conformity with IFRSs requires the use of certain accounting estimates.
-It also requires management to exercise its judgement in the process of applying the group's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed on pages 104 to 105.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed on page 101.